ARPA-SIMC/nwpconf/README.md

 # NWPconf

-NWPconf is a library of bash shell functions that simplify the task of running Numerical Weather Prediction or --more generally-- Environmental models on a regular daily basis, taking into account the basic operations related to date/time computations, defining test configurations, creating configuration files from templates and parallel process managing.
+NWPconf is a library of bash shell functions that simplify the task of running Numerical Weather Prediction or --more generally-- Environmental models on a regular daily basis, taking into account the basic operations related to date/time computations, defining test configurations, creating configuration files from templates, preparing input data and managing parallel processes.

 The library consists of a main bash shell module, _nwpconf.sh_, and a set of optional modules.
-These modules can be used within a regular shell script in bash shells as well as within a batch job submitted to a scheduling system, provided that the shell chosen for the batch job is bash.
+These modules can be used within a regular shell script in bash shell as well as within a batch job submitted to a scheduling system, provided that the shell chosen for the batch job is bash.

 In order to use the library, the user shell script must export some valuable environmental variables (see the documentation of each module